rigoenriquez/2017-09-06_git_exercise/README.md

 # README file modified on master branch and fixed

+Here's a line added on GITHUB!